 For example, when the Ford Mustang launched in 1964, the cost of a '64 standard coupe was $2,368.
 Back then, $100,000 invested in a 6-month CD would have provided you with $4,300 in income—almost enough to buy two Ford Mustangs!

-Unfortunately, the income on the same $100,000 CD today would only provide you with enough income to pay for a racing stripe and two gas tank refills for your cherished Ford Mustang.
+Unfortunately, the income on the same $100,000 CD today wouldn't even provide you with enough income to pay for four gas tank refills for your cherished Ford Mustang.
 The speed of a Mustang is apparently no match for the speed of inflation!

 The Effects of Inflation: $100,000 6-Month CD Investment

 Talk to your financial professional today about investments with the potential to outpace inflation.